 The market for RFID continues to surge forward, with investments, acquisitions and orders at record levels.
 The premier European IDTechEx conference RFID Europe, on the 18-19 September in Cambridge UK, will air all these aspects.
-For example, twenty company CEOs will present for funding to investors at the Investors' Forum with many other investors in the audience.
+For example, twenty company CEOs will present for funding to investors at the Investors Forum with many more investors in the audience.

-The main conference has a truly global lineup of speakers, from famous companies such as Sony, BP and Ahold to many new to the business.
+The main conference has a truly global line-up of speakers, from famous companies such as Sony, BP and Ahold to many new to the business.
 There are exciting first announcements of new products and stories of unusual applications to tell.
-The buoyant market prospect for the next few years is shown below, tags being red, readers blue and systems and software green, according to IDTechEx research.
+The buoyant market prospect for the next few years is shown below.
+Tags in the red segment, readers blue and systems and software green, according to IDTechEx research.

 Source: IDTechEx www.idtechex.com/research

 One example of this buoyancy is in the air industry, where Manchester Airport Group (UK/Australia) is using RFID for people management and retailing and global trade association IATA is successfully rolling out RFID on baggage for security and efficiency.
-In addition to hearing these speakers, we shall get other international views from Hong Kong International Airport and Air France/ KLM at this conference.
+We shall have other international views from Hong Kong International Airport and Air France/ KLM at this conference.

-The relatively new technology of Wi-Fi RFID where the tag gives location based on signals from pre-existing Wi-Fi emitters has its biggest global rollout taking place in the UK this year.
+The relatively new technology of Wi-Fi RFID where the tag gives location based on signals from pre-existing Wi-Fi emitters has its biggest rollout in the UK this year.
 User City Link will tell us about it and TNT Express will give us another view of the rapid adoption of RFID in postal and logistics sectors.
-Lockheed Martin's Savi Technology, which is servicing the largest order ever placed for RFID ($425 million - US Military), will speak.
+Lockheed Martins Savi Technology, which is servicing the largest order ever placed for RFID ($425 million US Military), will speak.
 IDTechEx forecasts that the military/logistics/postal sector will be responsible for a massive $4.6 billion spend in 2017.

 For the highest volumes, passive tags will be entirely printed.
-The conference will cover the printed edible RFID tags with no silicon chip newly patented by Eastman Kodak and others in the US and the first volume sale of 16 bit printed chipless RFID in 700,000 paper game cards in Germany.
-These can be eaten without harm by children misusing them because a safe organic PEDOT material is used as the capacitively coupled conductor in the card.
+The conference will cover the edible RFID tags with no silicon chip newly patented by Eastman Kodak and others in the US and the first volume sale of 16 bit printed chipless RFID in 700,000 paper game cards in Germany.

-Other leaders in use and application of passive RFID will also present including an update from UK retailer Marks and Spencer which continues to be well ahead of any other retailer in the world in rolling out the RFID tagging of individual items in retailing, in this case apparel, its end point of 350 million items yearly being not that far away.
-The tags have printed silver antennas.
+Other leaders in use and application of passive RFID will also present, including an update from UK retailer Marks and Spencer which continues to be well ahead of any other retailer in the world in rolling out the RFID tagging of individual items in retailing, in this case apparel, its end point of 350 million items yearly being not that far away.